aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-getstarted.md

 1. Create cluster
    {{% alert title="Important" color="warning" %}}

-   If your vSphere version is 7.0.2, then few previliges don't [exist](https://github.com/aws/eks-anywhere/issues/4746), required for user related to cluster-creation.
+   If your vSphere version is 7.0.2, then few user privileges don't exist required for user related to cluster-creation.
    Consider passing `--skip-validations vsphere-user-privilege` along with `eksctl` or upgrading(**recommonded**) vSphere version
    {{% /alert %}}